 Those smit markings were most colorful!
 What was?
 Smit markings!
 I’m reading a book about shepherding.
 When my wife and I are in England for two months, we see more sheep than people.
 Even ones that graze on the lawns of the 15th century ‘Old Manor House’ that we rent have colorful paint markings on their heads and sides.
 Red, yellow, green, blue.
 Called smit markings!
 When sheep are grazing in fields and fells, they mix with those of different sheep owners.
 This is their way of identifying the sheep.
 With distinctive color and shape markings.

-As I read the very familiar 23rd Psalm, I can picture the Lord being my shepherd, marking me with various colors to identify me as His own.
+As I read the 23rd Psalm, I can picture the Lord, my shepherd, marking me with various colors to identify me as His own.
 Amid the crowd, He knows His own.
-Other parts of the Bible speak of having a mark on our foreheads (Revelation 14:1), or our names tattooed onto the palms of God’s hands (Isaiah 49:16), or Jesus’ ability to make His voice distinctive enough for us to know it’s Him and not someone else who we dare not follow(John 10:27).
-We’re given new names.
-Divided into sheep and goats(Matthew 25:32 ).
+Other parts of the Bible mention a mark on our foreheads (Revelation 14:1), or our names tattooed on the palms of God’s hands (Isaiah 49:16), or Jesus’ ability to make His voice known to His own (John 10:27).

-Prayer: Thank you, Lord, for knowing us.
-Thank you for that reassurance.
-In Jesus’ name.
+Thank you, Lord, for knowing us.
 Amen.